phunware/maas-alerts-android-sdk/README.md

 ```

 ###Step 3: Register Receivers
-Register the GCM Receiver in the manifest.
+Register the GCM receiver in the manifest.
-This will receive intents from GCM services and then forward them through to the `IntentService` defined above.
+This will receive intents from GCM services, then forward them through to the `IntentService` defined above.
 Be sure to replace the category tag with your own package name.
 The `receiver` should be defined inside of the `application` tag.